Vladimir-csp/uwsm/README.md

 > environment management and allows proper cleanup.
 The separate activation
 > environment of the reference D-Bus implementation doesn't allow unsetting
 > vars, so they're set to an empty string instead, as a best effort cleanup.
 The
-> only way to properly clean up in this case is to run
+> only way to properly clean up the environment in this case is to run
 > `loginctl terminate-user ""`.

 ## Concepts and features